FalseNegativeLab/mlscorecheck/README.rst

 Based on these relations, if at least 3 performance scores are reported, one can construct intervals into which a score given two other score values needs to fall, and can test the internal consistency of the reported figures, given the assumptions on the statistics of the dataset (`p`, `n`) and the evaluation methodology (number of folds and repetitions).

+We highlight that the developed tests cannot provide guarantees that the evaluation protocols and figures are correct, however, if inconsistencies are detected, it means that the tests do not follow the assumed protocols with certainty.
+In this sense, the specificity of the test is 1.

 For further documentation, see

 * ReadTheDocs full documentation: